6 Effective Ways To Stop a Dog From Digging Holes

 Here’s the thing: There’s not just one reason why your dog has become the neighborhood champion of digging fine holes.
 Dogs dig for all sorts of reasons.

-Amanda Farrah, a dog trainer and behaviorist for Best Friends Animal Society based in Montrose, Calif.,says that digging is an instinctual, species-specific behavior that all dogs do.
+Amanda Farrah, dog trainer and behaviorist for Best Friends Animal Society based in Montrose, California, says that digging is an instinctual, species-specific behavior that all dogs do.
 In the past, dogs would dig holes as a way to provide protective shelter for themselves and their young, to cool down, and to hide away precious food that they didn’t want other animals to find.

 Check out these 11 common reasons why dogs dig: